ccdMuro/WikiHerbig/digital_privacy/pgp.md

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit? o
 ```

 Finally choose a passphrase to protect your key.
-It should be fairly long as you are not using it on a daily basis.
-Just stick with common password best practices, write it down and hide it in your secret vault later.
-You will need this passphrase in the following steps.

-Just make sure you have enough entropy during the key generation.
+Make sure you have enough entropy during the key generation and stick with common password best practices.

 Check your available entropy in an other terminal with `cat /proc/sys/kernel/random/entropy_avail`.
 On an average system it should be greater than `3000`.
 You can rise the entropy by using your system, moving the mouse and perform a faceroll over the keyboard during the key generation process.

-Once the key generation is done you will see the listing of your key including its fingerprint.
-In this example `C153F8B2CC34081E9091C71B195E33D069143FE5`, you will need this in the following steps.

-Also you get a hint where the revocation certificate has been stored.
-Move it to a save place, like an encrypted USB drive that is kept offline.
-Anyone can use this revocation certificate to invalidate your key.
-So don't let it slip into fiendish hands.
+- `<Passphrase>` :arrow_right: `Return`

 ```
 gpg: key 195E33D069143FE5 marked as ultimately trusted